-9.2.1.
 Dosage and administration

-Recommended dosing regimen:

-We recommend taking a single dose of 200 mg (i.e., 2 x 100 mg capsules) of doxycycline, within 24 hours and no later than 72 hours after sex (GRADE 1A).
-No more than 200 mg of doxycycline should be taken in each 24-hour period (i.e., maximum of 200 mg of doxycycline every 24 hours).
+Recommended dosing regimen.
+We recommend taking a single dose of 200 mg (i.e., 2 x 100 mg capsules) of doxycycline, within 24 h and no later than 72 h after sex (GRADE 1A).
+No more than 200 mg of doxycycline should be taken in each 24 h period (i.e., maximum of 200 mg of doxycycline every 24 h).

-Alternative dosing regimen:

-There is no evidence to guide whether the effectiveness of doxyPEP varies depending on when it is taken in the 72-hour period after sex.
+Alternative dosing regimen.
+There is no evidence to guide whether the effectiveness of doxyPEP varies depending on when it is taken in the 72 h period after sex.
 However, individuals may have concerns about taking frequent antibiotics or experience side effects meaning they wish to reduce the frequency of taking doxycycline.
-Acknowledging this lack of evidence, individuals having sex on more than one occasion over a 72-hour period may consider taking a single 200 mg dose of doxycycline at the end of the 72-hour period, rather than multiple doses, to cover the entire period of risk (GRADE 2D).
+Acknowledging this lack of evidence, individuals having sex on more than one occasion over a 72 h period may consider taking a single 200 mg dose of doxycycline at the end of the 72 h period, rather than multiple doses, to cover the entire period of risk (GRADE 2D).

-Number of capsules to prescribe:
+Number of capsules to prescribe.
 There is no evidence to guide the optimal number of capsules to prescribe.
 This should be agreed following discussion with the patient, taking into consideration anticipated doxyPEP consumption and patient wishes.
 Prescribers should consider the potential service and patient impact of prescribing too few capsules to cover the period between service contacts, including scheduling of HIV PrEP and regular STI testing.
 Likewise, the potential impact of prescribing a large excess of capsules should be considered, for example, wastage, incorrect disposal, and sharing of medicines with others.

-9.2.2.
-Pregnancy and Breast/Chest-feeding
+Pregnancy and breast/chest-feeding